 Optional Academy Programs Requiring a Fee Above Tuition

-The nine and one half acre campus, in Irvington, consists of the following seven buildings: Chesapeake Hall, a 13,800 square foot building housing classrooms for Grades One through Eight, a science lab, technology lab, library, Instructional Support, and all administrative offices; the Wiley Early Childhood Center for Pre-Kindergarten 3 & 4 and Kindergarten; gymnasium with an adjacent art studio; Academy Hall provides a dining hall, flexible teaching space and a meeting area for parents and community groups; the Cottage, home of the Osprey Nest (school store); and The Residence, in which the Head of School resides, and includes the Henry Selby nature trail and the Outdoor Classroom overlooking Cater’s Creek.
+The nine and one half acre campus, in Irvington, consists of the following seven buildings: Chesapeake Hall, a 13,800 square foot building housing classrooms for Grades One through Eight, a science lab, technology lab, library, Instructional Support, and all administrative offices; the Wiley Early Childhood Center for Pre-K 3 & 4 and Kindergarten; gymnasium with an adjacent art studio; Academy Hall provides a dining hall, flexible teaching space and a meeting area for parents and community groups; and The Residence, in which the Head of School resides, and includes the Henry Selby Nature Trail and the Outdoor Classroom overlooking Carters Creek.

 Secondary Schools Attended by Chesapeake Academy Graduates (since 1989)